-A complete list of student sanctions that may be imposed upon students singly or in combination can be found in Appendix D. At any point in the process at which sanctions are to be imposed, the parties will have the right to submit a written impact statement to be considered before sanctions are determined.
-Impact Statements should be submitted to the Chair of the Hearing Panel prior to the start of the hearing.
+A complete list of student sanctions that may be imposed upon students singly or in combination can be found in Appendix C. At any point in the process at which sanctions are to be imposed, the parties will have the right to submit a written impact statement to be considered before sanctions are determined.